1926

 In Oct 1950, the Chinese communist Army attacked the independent

-Theocratic Kingdom of Tibet along its Eastern border (Chamdo
+theocratic Kingdom of Tibet along its Eastern border (Chamdo

-Turkestan.
+from Turkestan.

 The weak and under-equipped Tibetan army could not oppose serious

 resistance.
-On 19 Oct 1950, 5,000 tibetan soldiers were dead already.
+On 19 Oct 1950, 5,000 Tibetan soldiers

 United Nations.
 However, not being a member, having shunned the

-rest of the world for too long, the Kingdom of Tibet
+rest of the world for too long, the Kingdom of Tibet did not manage

-and would continue until 1953.
+would continue until 1953.
 It overnoised the Tibetan War, which

 remained ignored from the world.